scrabbletank/farhome-rules/rulesdoc.md

 You cause the earth around you to tremor.
 All creatures within 2 tiles of you must make a Strength save vs your spellcasting.
 On fail the creature takes 1 wound die in damage, getting knocked prone on crit.
 If the ground in the area is loose earth or stone it becomes difficult terrain until cleared.

-The the effected tiles extends by 1 in all directions for every level above 1st.
+The the effected tiles extends by 1 and damage is increased by 1 wound die for every level above 1st.